fortran-lang/stdlib/doc/specs/stdlib_hash_functions.md

 `SPOOKY_HASH` is an implementation of the 64 bit version 2 of SpookyHash of Bob Jenkins.
-The code was designed for Little-Endian processors.
-The output is different on Big Endian processors, but still probably as good quality.
+The code was designed for Little-Endian compilers.
+The output is different on Big Endian compilers, but still probably as good quality.
 It is often used as a 64 bit hash using the first element of the returned value, but can be used as a 128 bit hash.
 This version of `SPOOKY_HASH` has good performance on small keys